FAQ's - Frequently Asked Questions

 If you have any concerns about how your camper is doing while at camp, you can contact staff by calling the office phone and, if necessary, staff can bring your camper to the office to use the phone.
 We find that most campers (even those who have some homesickness during the first day) actually settle in better if they do not expect to be calling home.

 My child has some unique needs.
 Can they / should they still come to Kidston?

 This is a very important question!
 We want every camper to feel welcomed and successful at camp.
 In general, the better we understand your child’s unique needs, the better we can meet them.
-At the same time, we realize they may be some circumstances where we cannot safely meet the needs of all children.
+At the same time, we realize there may be some circumstances where we cannot safely meet the needs of all children.
 If you are wondering whether Kidston will be a good fit for your child this summer, please do not hesitate to contact us to talk this through.

 How can I be sure that my child is ready for camp?

 This is a great question to be considering!
 There are lots of great resources online to help you make a decision about this.
-Here is of our favorites:
+Here is one of our favorites:

 Are there anti-aging properties found in the bog's mud?